khaydarian/spla/doc/mistakes.md

 ## Vaporized Isoproypl Alcohol Sets Off Smoke Detectors Instantly

 Yeah, so that happened: I need to wait for the board to cool before trying to clean up flux residue.
 Flash-boiling isopropyl sets off the smoke detectors, which then set off the dog.
 Derp.

+## Respect the Datasheet Maximums

+The ECP5 datasheet says that the maximum supported I/O volatage is 3.3V, and they mean it: while running `bringup_boundary`, I shorted the 3.3V driver pin with the 5V supply, and instantly fried the FPGA.
+Oops.

+## Respect the Datasheet Maximums, Part 2

+Temperature also matters: on the second board, I foolishly left power on while trying to reflow the FPGA to fix a disconnected pin -- which is well above the maximum operating temperature.
+Oops.
+This seems to have fried the I/O drivers in some bizarre fashion.
+I can still program the FPGA, but is has strange behavior and definitely isn't working right.